 Retaliation at workplace is generally defined as taking adverse action against an employee who engaged in a “protected activity” because he/she engaged in that activity.
-That adverse action can be termination, demotion or other significant and negative changes.
+That adverse action can be termination, demotion or other significant, negative changes.
 Not all forms of reprisal at workplace are unlawful.
 In fact, to have a claim for illegal retaliation, the reason for that retaliation must be an employee’s protected activity.

 I. Major Protected Activities by Anti-Retaliation Laws